dbsnapper/dbsnapper/docs/index.md

 - **Easy Access for Team Members**: Shared snapshots are easily accessible to authorized team members.
 This facilitates collaboration, as team members can work with the same data sets in a synchronized manner.

 - **Integration with Automated Processes**: The DBSnapper Cloud is designed for integration with automated processes, such as CI/CD pipelines, making it simpler to incorporate database snapshots into your development and deployment workflows.

-## Get Started

-Ready to get started with DBSnapper?
-Head over to the [Installation](installation.md) guide to install DBSnapper on your system.
-Once installed, you can follow the [Quick Start](quick-start.md) guide to create your first snapshot.